chromium/crashpad/handler/crashpad_handler.md

    that dispatches to the desired entry point based on a command-line argument.
    To prevent excessive accumulation of handler processes, _ARGUMENT_ must not be `--monitor-self`.

+ * **--no-periodic-tasks**

+   Do not scan for new pending crash reports or prune the crash report database.
+   Only crash reports recorded by this instance of the Crashpad handler will become eligible for upload in this instance, and only a single initial upload attempt will be made.

+   This option is not intended for general use.
+It is provided to prevent multiple instances of the Crashpad handler from duplicating the effort of performing the same periodic tasks.
+In normal use, the first instance of the Crashpad handler will assume the responsibility for performing these tasks, and will provide this argument to any second instance.
+See **--monitor-self**.

  * **--no-rate-limit**